 EPA fuel economy estimates are 26/34 mpg City/Highway for the five-speed manual, 25/36 mpg for the five-speed automatic, and 21/29 mpg for the Si six-speed manual.
 The Hybrid earns a 40/45 mpg rating, the GX a gasoline-equivalent of 24/36.

-The Civic's 60/40 front/rear weight bias means that understeer (where the car wants to go straight when the driver wants it to turn) is the dominant directional dynamic.
 The EX-L, Hybrid, and Si models come with electronic stability control, and the Si features larger front brake discs.

 The Si engine is powerful.
 Hard acceleration is often accompanied by torque steer, a tug on the steering wheel.
 Around 6000 rpm the engine delivers a power surge as the i-VTEC's variable valve mechanicals shift emphasis from torque to horsepower.
-A helical-type, limited-slip differential enhances traction in angry driving situations.
+A helical-type, limited-slip differential enhances traction in slippery driving situations.

 The Hybrid's CVT automatic takes some getting used to, as the shiftless transmission leaves the tachometer needle roving seemingly aimlessly around the dial while the engine management system's electronic brain works to keep the engine speed at its most efficient given road speed and load.
 The Hybrid can deactivate up to all four of its cylinders and operate using only its compact (just 70mm wide) electric motor in certain low-speed situations.
 Its 1.3-liter gasoline engine features the same i-VTEC technology as the other Civics, albeit with eight valves instead of 16.
 By itself it produces 93 horsepower at 6000 rpm, and 89 pound-feet of torque at 4500.
 Because the electric motor develops its peak 20 horsepower and 76 pound-feet at different speeds (2000 and 1160 rpm, respectively), Honda rates the combined power more conservatively than simply adding the peak numbers together.

 The Civic GX is powered by a dedicated natural gas version of the Civic's 1.8-liter i-VTEC engine.
-Because it produces close to zero regulated emissions, buyers are eligible for a $4000 federal tax credit.
+Because it produces close to zero regulated emissions, buyers are eligible for a $4,000 federal tax credit.
 Refueling is simplified when you opt for Phil, an optional home refueling appliance sold through select Honda dealers in California.
 Currently, natural gas is approximately thirty-five percent less expensive than gasoline when purchased at a refueling station, and can be more than 50 percent cheaper than gasoline when supplied by a Phil.
 The Civic GX is the only vehicle certified by the EPA to meet both Federal Tier 2-Bin 2 and Inherently Low Emission Vehicle (ILEV) zero evaporative emission certification standards.
-But consumers can only buy the GX through certain qualified dealers in New York and California, although it is available to fleets nationwide.
+But consumers can buy the GX only through certain qualified dealers in New York and California, although it is available to fleets nationwide.

-Civic Hybrid and Civic GX are classified as Advanced Technology Partial Zero Emissions Vehicles (AT-PZEV) by the California Air Resources Board CARB.
+The Civic Hybrid and Civic GX are classified as Advanced Technology Partial Zero Emissions Vehicles (AT-PZEV) by the California Air Resources Board CARB.